Estanislao Figueras: Biography

 He led the Republican Party after Queen Isabella II was overthrown in 1868.
 He briefly became president after King Amadeo abdicated.
 He was succeeded as president by Francisco Pi y Margall.
-After the 1875 restoration of the monarchy he withdrew from public life.

-He died in Madrid in 1882 at the age of 62.

 He is famous for having said, after one more fruitless Council of Ministers: "Gentlemen, I can not stand this anymore.
 I will be frank to you: I am up to my bollocks of all of us."
+After the 1875 restoration of the monarchy he withdrew from public life.
+He died in Madrid in november 1882, at the age of 62.